Cool off with a delicious Mango Mojito!

 What rum is best for a mojito?

-I used Bacardí Carta Blanca (Superior) for this drinks, a classic choice for mojitos.
-It’s very easy to find, and it’s affordable.
+I used Bacardí Carta Blanca (Superior) for this drink.
+It's a classic choice for mojitos, plus it's very easy to find, and it’s affordable.
 Other white rums work fine though, so feel free to substitute your fave.
 Avoid dark, spiced, and flavored rums for this drink.

 You'll Also Need